 The University Counselling Service (UCS) is only a five-minute cycle ride from College at the Student Services Centre.
 The counsellors there help many students who present with a wide variety of problems, for example issues related to work, identity, as well as personal and relationship problems.
 UCS has a large selection of self-help information available on their website.
+Reach out to the University of Cambridge for other Student Support information and advice.

 Further Support is available from: